 - Provides a semi-slick shoulder section for increased steering feedback.

-- The combination of increased tread area and a small void affects excellent dry traction.
+- The increased tread area and a small void affect excellent dry traction.

 - The Toyo Proxes R888 features a robust bead design and a larger tread width that helps with turning.

-- In contrast to typical tire designs, you may assume a strong tire that doesn’t need to be worn on the track.
+- In contrast to typical tire designs, you may assume a robust tire that doesn’t need to be worn on the track.

 - This solid competitive tire is finished with strong white lettering.